DeloitteDigitalDC/REX/README.md

 Install Bower ```npm install -g bower```

-REX uses a SQlLite database which which is built with npm's internal version of node-gyp, and thus your system must meet [node-gyp's requirements](https://github.com/TooTallNate/node-gyp#installation).
+REX uses a SQlLite database which is built with npm's internal version of node-gyp, and thus your system must meet [node-gyp's requirements](https://github.com/TooTallNate/node-gyp#installation).

 ### Installation